-The second floor of the College main building houses several classrooms.
-Student Services, also located on the second floor, provides students with support for the challenges of college life.
-The Dean of Enrollment Management and Student Services, Registrar and Admissions are located in the Student Services Center.
-The Science Lab for the anatomy, physiology, chemistry and biology classrooms is also located on the second floor.
-Just beyond the Science Lab is Second Floor South.
-This area houses the skills laboratory for the Physical Therapist Assistant program and the Student Financial Services office.
+The Office of the Registrar, Student Financial Services, Manager of Facilities, are housed in the second floor Student Services Suite.
+Classrooms and Science Lab for the anatomy, physiology, chemistry and biology classrooms are also located on the second floor.
+Just beyond the Science Lab is Second Floor South which houses the skills laboratory for the Physical Therapist Assistant program.

 The third floor provides the College with a multipurpose area that can quickly be configured as one large room, two rooms or three areas for instruction, activities or workshops.
-The third floor also houses the College Computer Lab and the Office of the Director of Technology and Computer Services.
+The third floor also houses the College Computer Lab.
+The Director of Health Care Business is also located on the third floor.

-Located on the fourth floor are the offices for the Directors/Dean in Medical Imaging, Radiologic Technology, Health Care Business and the Department of Technology and Computer Services.
+Located on the fourth floor are classrooms and the offices for the Director of Radiologic Technology and Medical Imaging and the Technology and Computer Services Department.
 Also housed on the fourth floor is the Nursing Skills Lab.

-Clarkson College faculty offices are located on the fifth floor.
+Clarkson College Center for Stress Management, faculty offices, Directors of Undergraduate and Graduate Nursing are located on the fifth floor.

-The sixth floor of the College houses the administrative offices of the President, Dean of Nursing, Director of Practical Nursing and Diversity, Directors of General Education and Community Relations, Professional Development, Instructional Design and Faculty Development, Fiscal Services, Human Resources, Marketing, Alumni Relations and Coordinators of Online Education, Basic Life Support and Grants.
+The sixth floor of the College houses the administrative offices of the President, Vice President of Academic Affairs, Vice President of Enrollment Management and Campus Life Operations, Vice President of Institutional Assessment and Research, Director of Practical Nursing and Diversity Services, Dean of the School of Professional Development, Fiscal Services, Human Resources, Marketing, Alumni Relations and Coordinators of Online Education and Basic Life Support.

 Our Ed-Tech Center is located at 121 South 44th Street.
 This is a yellow brick, apartment-style building on the corner of 44th and Douglas Streets (one block south of Dodge Street) The Center's first floor is the home of our Professional Development classes and Testing Center.
-On the second floor, are additional faculty offices.
+Faculty offices are located on the second floor.

-Advanced technology is architecturally designed into the main building of the College, Student Center and Residence Hall.
-The facilities were built to handle the computer and technological needs of the present and the future.
-All main building classrooms are equipped with television monitors as well as numerous types of audiovisual projection equipment.
+Advanced technology is architecturally designed into the main building of the College, Student Center and Residence Hall including wireless Internet access in each building and the courtyard.
+The facilities were built to handle current and future computer and technological needs.
+All main building classrooms are equipped with television monitors as well as numerous types of audio/visual projection equipment.
 The capability exists to transmit live or taped productions into all classrooms simultaneously.
 Throughout the College facilities are connections that link users of technology with computers, modems, satellites and the Internet.
 Education at Clarkson College is truly global.